 Madison Heights Elementary School

-- Madison Heights Elementary School's student population of 481 students has stayed relatively flat over five school years.
+- Madison Heights Elementary School's student population of 435 students has declined by 15% over five school years.

 |Grades Offered||Grades Prekindergarten-5|